Navi Mumbai: Planning and development

 CIDCO carved out 19 small nodes with a view towards facilitating comprehensive development.
-These nodes were named Airoli, Ghansoli, Kopar Khairane, Juhu Nagar, Vashi, Turbhe, Sanpada, Juinagar, Nerul, Seawoods (Darave), Karave Nagar, CBD Belapur, Kharghar, Kamothe, New Panvel, Kalamboli, Ulwe, Dronagiri and Taloja.
+These nodes were named Airoli, Ghansoli, Kopar Khairane, Vashi, Turbhe, Sanpada, Juinagar, Nerul, Seawoods, CBD Belapur, Kharghar, Kamothe, New Panvel, Kalamboli, Ulwe, Dronagiri and Taloja.
+Sanpada is the smallest node of Navi Mumbai at 8.6 km2.

-CIDCO planned and constructed all the railway stations, roads and public spaces in Navi Mumbai and developed nearby areas commercially.
+CIDCO planned and constructed railway stations, roads, and public spaces in Navi Mumbai and developed nearby areas commercially.
 In 1973, the Vashi bridge was opened to the public for residents of Vashi, CBD Belapur and Nerul.
 The Sion-Panvel Highway was built to reduce the time taken to travel from Sion to Panvel.
-Initially, there was not much response to the new city.
 Major changes took place only after 1990, with the commissioning of a wholesale agricultural produce market at Turbhe and the construction of a commuter railway line from Mankhurd to Vashi in May 1992.
 These developments caused a sudden growth in economic activities and population in Navi Mumbai.